kinsey1313/RandomMap/readme.md

-//-- Project 1 - Randomly generated map using the Diamond Square algorithm --//
+# Randomly generated map using the Diamond Square algorithm - Unity Graphics project

 Kinsey Reeves

+#Run:
+Import as a Unity project.

 My implementation follows the diamond square algorithm to create a randomly generated